casbin/lua-casbin/README.md

-# casbin-lua
+# lua-casbin
-The Lua interpreter for Casbin
+An authorization library that supports access control models like ACL, RBAC, ABAC in Lua